uikit/uikit-site/docs/pages/notification.md

 | Name        | Type    | Default | Description                      |
 |-------------|---------|---------|----------------------------------|
 | `immediate` | Boolean | true    | Transition the notification out. |

+***

+## Accessibility

+The Notification component will handle setting the appropriate WAI-ARIA Role.

+The root element will have the role `alert`.